ajdiv/groupmebot/README.md

 /thesaurus (returns synonym of previous message)

+@here (tags everyone in the group)

 ## IMPORTANT COMMANDS:<a name="cmds"></a>
 npm run start (runs the project) npm test (runs all unit tests)

 COMING SOON:
-@here - mimics Slack functionality of tagging every member of the chat
+Give suggestions!